395t/review-assignments/_summaries/sukhbaatar2015end-to-end_1.md

 Though performing decently well when compared to baselines, the end to end network memory model still lags behind memory networks trained with strong supervision.

 ## TL;DR
-* End to end memory network is a recurrent neural network on a large external memory.
+* End to end memory network is a recurrent neural network on a large external memory with multiple hops.
 * The model is trained end to end making it more applicable for general settings.
 * The model requires less supervision and hyperparameters and still performs better than most of the baseline model.